OpenMPDK/dss-ansible/README.md

 #### playbooks/support_bundle.yml

 Execute this playbook to collect a basic support bundle on all hosts.
-This playbook will search all hosts for core dumps (by default, under /var/crash/).
-A support bundle will be generated, including the core dump as well as:
+A support bundle will be generated, including any coredumps found (by default, under /var/crash/), as well as the following the following logs:

 * target logs
 * MinIO logs
 * dmesg logs

-Support bundle will be downloaded to a local path, defined by "local_coredump_dir" var.
+The support bundle will be downloaded to a local path, defined by `local_coredump_dir` var.
 For example, to download support bundles from all hosts to your local home directory:

     ansible-playbook -i <your_inventory> playbooks/support_bundle.yml -e 'local_coredump_dir=~/tess_support/'

 By default, a support bundle will always be downloaded.
-To only generate a support bundle if a coredump is detected, set the "coredump_only" var to 'true'.
+To only generate a support bundle if a coredump is detected, set the `coredump_only` var to `true`.
 Example:

     ansible-playbook -i <your_inventory> playbooks/support_bundle.yml -e 'local_coredump_dir=~/tess_support/,coredump_only=true'